webmachinelearning/prompt-api/README.md

 Note that because sessions are stateful, and prompts can be queued, aborting a specific prompt is slightly complicated:

-* If the prompt is still queued behind other prompts in the session, then it will be removed from the queue.
+* If the prompt is still queued behind other prompts in the session, then it will be removed from the queue, and the returned promise will be rejected with an `"AbortError"` `DOMException`.
-* If the prompt is being currently responded to by the model, then it will be aborted, and the prompt/response pair will be removed from the conversation history.
+* If the prompt is being currently responded to by the model, then it will be aborted, the prompt/response pair will be removed from the conversation history, and the returned promise will be rejected with an `"AbortError"` `DOMException`.
 * If the prompt has already been fully responded to by the model, then attempting to abort the prompt will do nothing.

-Since `append()`ed prompts are not responded to immediately, they can be aborted until a subsequent call to `prompt()` or `promptStreaming()` happens and that response has been finished.
+(Note: `append()` calls cannot currently be aborted.
+We could consider adding that in the future, if people have strong use cases.
+But see [this discussion](https://github.com/webmachinelearning/prompt-api/issues/92#issuecomment-2811773119) for all the complexities involved in designing such a system.)

 ### Tokenization, context window length limits, and overflow